Claire-Lavigne/react-abc-modal/README.md

 ## About the props

 - `isOpen` : Compulsory to get the current state
+- `setOpen` : Compulsory to update the state
+- `closeOutside` : A boolean to set to true if you want to close the modal when the user clicks the overlay
 - `icon` : A boolean to set to true if you want to use our Icon svg
-- `closeModal` : Compulsory to update the state
-- `closeOutside` : A boolean to set to true if you want to close the modal when the user clicks the overlay
 - `classOverlay` : A string to add your custom class for the Overlay component
 - `classSection` : A string to add your custom class for the Main component
 - `classIconClose` : A string to add your custom class for the Icon Close component